 Wovon es kein Zweites gibt

-by Caroline List :: Contact :: Portfolio
+by Caroline List :: You need to be a member to contact artists →Join :: Portfolio

 Wovon es kein Zweites gibt (“something there cannot be a second one of”) started with a sudden memory of reading a particular scene in “Sofie’s World” by Jostein Gaarder as a teenager, in which the philosophy teacher explains Plato’s Theory of Forms by comparing it to a set of biscuit molds.
 Although the basic shapes of the gingerbread men are the same, no biscuit is completely identical.